fcrlab-unime/fl-cpu-utilization-prediction/README.md

 python main.py --config conf.yaml
 ```

 The `Flower` simulator will run a number of clients and a server with the parameters defined in the configuration file called `conf.yaml`.
-During the execution, a folder called `results-EXPERIMENT_NAME-DATASET_NAME` is made, according to the `experiment` and `dataset_name` variables defined in the configuration file.
+During the execution, a folder called `results` is made.
 The folder contains the overview of each and every dataset, that is the plot of minimum, average and maximum CPU utilization for the selected VMs.
 Moreover, the folder contains the file `data.json` with the numeric results of the experiment.
 Indeed, for each batch and for each input window size, test and predict numeric values are collected.
 The test includes results for the MSE, RMSE, MAE and R-squared metrics.
 The predict include the actual values and the predicted values of the minimum, average and maximum CPU utilization.

 In order to make figures out of the `data.json` file, run the following within the virtual environment:
 ```bash